What’s next for China?

 Our key areas of focus

-- China's unprecedentedly large credit boom poses a clear risk to both domestic and global financial stability if not controlled well.
-Both the speed of the expansion and the proportion of 'off-balance sheet' credit are concerning, with debt having risen from 136% of GDP to 250% over the last decade.
-This is slightly offset by the greater power of government to coordinate banks' actions, which is being reflected in rising policy efforts to control the financial system, notably in the shadow banking segment.
+China’s unprecedentedly large credit boom poses a clear risk to both domestic and global financial stability if not controlled well.
+Both the speed of the expansion and the proportion of ‘off-balance sheet’ credit are concerning, with debt having risen to 270% of GDP as at 31 December 2020.
+This is slightly offset by the greater power of government to coordinate banks’ actions, which is being reflected in rising policy efforts to control the financial system, notably in the shadow banking segment.